 The DraftKings interface is as good as there is in the industry, and players will find just about any type of contest they might want to play.
 Big money is up for grabs every week during the NFL season and every day during the MLB, NHL, and NBA season.
-The site also offers a huge selection of contests for other less popular sports such as golf, college sports, and even eSports.
+The site also offers a huge selection of contests for other less popular DFS sports such as golf, soccer, NASCAR and even eSports.
 The mobile app could use a little more fine-tuning, but that’s perhaps the only complaint about a very clean and fun-to-use DFS site.

 In November 2016, DraftKings announced their intentions to join forces with FanDuel.
 Both sites are operating independently until final approval, which is expected sometime in 2017.

 Players from Alabama, Arizona, Delaware, Hawaii, Idaho, Iowa, Louisiana, Montana, Nevada and Washington are not allowed to play at DraftKings at this time.

 In addition to DraftKing’s operation in the United States, they have begun to expand internationally with the launch of DraftKings UK and DraftKings Germany, with optimism to launch in other European countries.

 A better question might be “Which sports doesn’t DraftKings offer?”
 You can enter contests in many of the standard DFS sports you would expect: NFL, Major League Baseball, NBA and NHL.
 There are also contests available for the PGA, professional soccer, NASCAR, mixed martial arts and CFL.
 No cricket…yet.
 You can bet that if there is interest for it, that DraftKings will eventually offer support for the sport.

 DraftKings also recently begun offering eSports contests and using their leverage to offer some of the largest guaranteed contests for eSports such as League of Legends.
 DraftKings, along with FanDuel, has stopped offering contests for college sports.